 Seeing as hockey is Canada’s national pastime, it’s no surprise that betting on hockey is also an enjoyable pastime for many Canadian hockey fans.

 Betting online through a reputable online sportsbook like the three I have listed below is the best way for Canadians to bet on hockey.
-The sportsbooks are legal and trustworthy, and also pay out much more than the provincial sports betting lotteries (such as Proline) when you factor in the odds differences and the added bonuses.

 Best Hockey Betting Sites

 I have chosen to promote these three sportsbooks here at the site because each of these sites is committed to providing Canadians with the best possible sports betting experience (Sports Interaction only accepts Canadians).
 On top of offering Canadians great banking options and customer support this also means that the sportsbooks are built with Canadian bettors in mind……and we Canadians love our hockey.
 Each of the sites offers a ton of hockey betting options to choose from on each game.

 All three of the below sportsbooks are also licensed in the regulated Ontario betting market, while also operating in the rest of Canada.

 - Licensed and regulated in Canada